trabalong/Savage_Project/README.md

 - `data.csv` dataset got from Kaggle with all the fights of company between 1994 and 2021.
 Each sample has information about the fight, the fighters, their features and the measurements that were obtained in the fight.
 - `raw_fighter_details.csv` dataset got from Kaggle with all the fighters that participate in the fights.
 Each sample is a fighter, his features and the average of all measurements that he/she got in all the fights.
-- `ufc_fighters_official.csv` dataset got from scraping method on official UFC website with all the fighters on UFC catalog, their weight class and their record.
+- `ufc_fighters_official.csv` dataset got from scraping method on official UFC website with all the fighters on UFC catalog, their weight-class and their record.
 - `ufc_fighters_styles.csv` dataset got from scraping method on official UFC website with all the fighters on UFC catalaog and their style of fight.

 ## Functions

+- `load_ufc_fighters()` scraping all the fighters on UFC catalog by weight-class and upload a csv with the information.
+- `load_ufc_fighters_styles()` scraping all the fighters on UFC catalog by fight's style and upload a csv with the information.
+- `clean_fighters(fighter, ufc_fighters)` join all the information between fighters dataset from Kaggle and fighters dataset from scraping.
+It also transforms and cleans some columns.

 ## Notebook Main